jessmsang/jessmsang/README.md

 # Hi, I’m Jess Sang 👋
 Junior Full-Stack Software Engineer | Problem-Solver | Team Collaborator

-I’m a **Full-Stack Software Engineer** with a background in **aviation operations**, where I thrived in fast-paced, high-stakes environments that demanded precision, teamwork, and calm problem-solving.
-I now bring those skills into **building scalable, user-focused software** that makes an impact.
+I’m a **Full-Stack Software Engineer** with a background in aviation operations, where precision, teamwork, and calm problem-solving were essential.
+I now apply those strengths to building **reliable, user-centered applications** across the MERN stack.

+As I continue growing in tech, I’m expanding my skill set into areas like **QA automation, testing best practices, and DevOps fundamentals** — all with the goal of becoming a stronger, more well-rounded engineer.

 ## 🎓 Certifications & Achievements:
 - **Full-Stack Engineer**